tylerd92/git-linux-cheat-sheat/readme.md

 cd - Changes the current directory to a specific directory.

-vi - Opens a file in the vi text editor
+vi - Opens a file in the vi text editor.

 mv - Moves one or more files to a different location.
 It can also be used to rename files ordirectories

 cat - Displays the content of a file.

+cp - Creates a copy of a specific file.